erikunevik/datamodeling_erik_unevik_de24/övningstentamen/övningstenta_20250331.md

 E.g. A Multiple courses may have many students, and multiple students may enlist to many courses between two object entities/tables.
 This will create an error if you try to run a query or filter the data beacuse it will not be possible to ascertain which indiviudal student that atends which individual course, you need to create a bridge table in between.

-You need to create junction table.
+You need to create junction table between the primary entities where you will place foreign keys to create a one-to-many relation.
+This to assure referntial integrity (?).

 ---